If you post content on Facebook, the odds are that you share quite a few links with your followers.

 The average internet user gets frustrated and gives up on a website after only three seconds of delay—so make sure your site is blazing fast.

-As of August 2017, Facebook’s News Feed algorithm prioritizes links to fast-loading web pages.
+Since August 2017, Facebook’s News Feed algorithm has been prioritizing links to fast-loading web pages.

 This move was intended to improve user experience on the platform.
 After all, you don’t want people sitting around for 30 seconds waiting for an article to load, then getting frustrated and exiting Facebook altogether.